Lindås: General information

 Also on this date, there were two other changes.
 The Sletta area (population: 305) on the island of Radøy was switched from Lindås to the new Radøy Municipality.
-The other change was the Einestrand, Eikebotn, and Kikallen areas (population: 25) was transferred from Lindås to Modalen Municipality.
+The other change was the Einestrand, Eikebotn, and Kikallen areas (population: 25) was transferred from Lindås to Masfjorden Municipality.

 On 1 January 2020, the neighboring municipalities of Meland, Radøy, and Lindås were merged the large new municipality of Alver.